Topics Included in this Section

 Many students decide to return home to visit family and friends during their studies.
 If you are already in Canada and your Temporary Resident Visa has expired, you can apply for a new Temporary Resident Visa while you are at home or you can apply for one before you leave Canada by sending an application to a Canadian Consulate located in the USA.
 The Canadian Consulate in Buffalo, New York is the closest consulate to Winnipeg.
 For this reason, many students at the U of M choose to send their applications there.

 It can take several weeks to obtain a new Temporary Resident Visa.
 You may be required to attend an interview at the consulate where you sent your application.

 Temporary Resident Visa application forms and detailed instructions are available on the Citizenship and Immigration Canada web site at: http://www.cic.gc.ca/english/information/applications/visa.asp.
 Each visa office may require documents that other visa offices do not require.
 When preparing your application, be sure to consult the Canadian consulate or visa office where you will send your application to verify whether they require additional documentation.

 A Temporary Resident Visa will not be issued past the expiry date of your Study Permit.
 Depending on the dates of your travel, you may need to renew your Study Permit before you apply for a Temporary Resident Visa.
 Students in this situation should not apply for a Temporary Resident Visa until the new Study Permit arrives.

-If you have questions about applying for a Temporary Resident Visa, contact an International Student Advisor at the ICS office for assistance.
+If you have questions about applying for a Temporary Resident Visa, contact an International Student Advisor at the ICS office for guidance.

 Need More Information?